ChristopherMNeal/mr-robogers-neighborhood/README.md

 Code: makeNumberString(0);
 Expected Output: [0]

-Test "It should return an array with numbers counting up from 0 to the number that is inputted."
+Test: "It should return an array with numbers counting up from 0 to the number that is inputted."
 Code: makeNumberString(5);
 Expected Output: [0, 1, 2, 3, 4, 5]

+Describe: mrRobogerTranslator()

+Test: "It should return '0' if the number 0 is inputted."
+Code: mrRobogerTranslator(0);
+Expected Output: "0"